Starlight-Crusader/pad-labs/README.md

         on_succ: a confirmation message

-2.  /api/users/auth/signin (HTTP POST) - logs into an existing account
+2. POST | /api/users/auth/signin - logs into an existing account

         expects:
         {